steve-earley-BP0288928-bpp/BP0288928-PolicyBot/CONTRIBUTING.md

-# Contributing to _ChatLSE_
+# Contributing to _PolicyBot_

 ## Introduction

-The Chat LSE Project is based on the [Rag on Postgres](https://github.com/pamelafox/rag-on-postgres) project with modifictaions to adapt to LSE's development and production environment.
+The _PolicyBot_ project is based on a fork of the [ChatLSE](https://github.com/LSE-DSI/chat-lse) project developed by the [LSE Data Science Institute](https://www.lse.ac.uk/dsi) which itself is based on the [Rag on Postgres](https://github.com/pamelafox/rag-on-postgres) project.

-Major modifications are:
+Major modifications made in this fork are:

-- Removed all Azure components
+- Altered to use Azure OpenAI service
-- Removed all VSCode-related configurations
-- Removed dependency on close-sourced OpenAI chat and embedding models
+- Altered LLM prompts to focus on providing policy assistance to LSE staff
+- Added process for ingesting additional PDF documents

+Minor modifications made in this fork are:

+- Altered user interface to reflect specific purpose of _PolicyBot_
+- Altered logging approach to create date-based logs with additional information logged
+- Resolved a TypeError issue in the main chat function

-The code has been tested on Windows 11, Ubuntu 20.04 LTS and MacOS(M2).
+The code has been fully tested on MacOS(Intel and M1) and partially tested on Ubuntu 22.04 LTS.

 ## Architecture and structure